-DISCIPLINARY ACTION
+DISCIPLINARY ACTION PROCESSES

-In order to strengthen the employer/employee relationship, guidelines are designed to allow supervisors to be consistent when taking disciplinary action.
-A supervisor contemplating disciplinary action shall review the relevant circumstances with appropriate administrators and the Director of Human Resources prior to initiating the action.
+In order to strengthen the employer/employee relationship, guidelines are designed to allow managers to be consistent when taking disciplinary action.
+A manager contemplating disciplinary action shall review the relevant circumstances with appropriate administrators and the Director of Human Resources prior to initiating the action.